mogalroshanbaig/Light-Responsive-LED-System/README.md

 Resistors: 2ohm (for LEDs), 2ohm (for photovoltaic cell), and 2ohm (for piezo buzzer).

 Wiring Diagram:
-1.Connect the LED to digital pins on the Arduino via 2ohm resistors.
+Connect the LED to digital pins on the Arduino via 2ohm resistors.
-2.Connect the photovoltaic cell (light sensor) to an analog pin on the Arduino via a 2ohm resistor.
+Connect the photovoltaic cell (light sensor) to an analog pin on the Arduino via a 2ohm resistor.
-3.Connect the piezo buzzer to another digital pin on the Arduino (via a 2ohm resistor).
+Connect the piezo buzzer to another digital pin on the Arduino (via a 2ohm resistor).

 ![Circuit Diagram](https://github.com/mogalroshanbaig/Light-Responsive-LED-System/assets/96071713/39b610dc-3fc5-4c88-872f-a9833d2b4647)